OleTjernstad/Static-Node.js-and-Express-Site---Project-6-treehouse/README.md

 # Static Node.js and Express Site - Project 6 treehouse

+## Getting started

+To get the Node server running locally:

+-   Clone this repo
+-   `npm install` to install all required dependencies
+-   `npm start` to start the local server

 ## Layout, CSS and styles

 -   Added logo of my company Tjernstad Utvikling